-Life-Skills Math

-This adapted curriculum course is designed to reinforce basic mathematical skills with real world applications for students who have sufficed the requirements for an Applied Studies Diploma based upon VAAP qualifications.
+Life-Skills Math Course No. H9012SY Elective Prerequisite: none Year-Long This adapted curriculum course is designed to reinforce basic mathematical skills with real world applications for students who have sufficed the requirements for an Applied Studies Diploma based upon VAAP qualifications.
 Instruction and pacing are individualized based on the needs of the student, including needs identified in the Individual Education Plan (IEP).

-Life-Skills Reading

-This adapted curriculum course is designed to reinforce basic reading and writing skills with real world applications for students who have sufficed the requirements for an Applied Studies Diploma based upon VAAP qualifications.
-Instruction and pacing are individualized based on the needs of the student, including needs identified in the Individual Education Plan (IEP).qualifications.
+Life-Skills Reading Course No. H 9011SY Elective Prerequisite: none Year-Long This adapted curriculum course is designed to reinforce basic reading and writing skills with real world applications for students who have sufficed the requirements for an Applied Studies Diploma based upon VAAP qualifications.
+Instruction and pac identified in the Individual Educati ing are individualized based on the needs of th on Plan (IEP).qualifications. ne student, including ne eds

-Community Skills

-Course No.H4002SY

-| Year-Long

-This adapted curriculum course is designed to develop functional skills necessary for community integration with maximum independent functioning.
+Community Skills Course No. .H4002SY Elective Prerequisite: none Year-Long This adapted curriculum course is designed to develop functional skills necessary for community integration with maximum independent functioning.
 Instruction and pacing are individualized based on the needs of the student, including needs identified in the Individual Education Plan (IEP) in the areas of community access such as money handling, social skills, self-management, and self-advocacy.
-This course is designed for students who have sufficed the requirements for an Applied Studies Diploma following the Virginia Essentialized Standards of Learning.
+This course is designed for students who have sufficed the requirements for an Applied Stu dies Diploma following the Virginia Essentialized Standards of Learn ning.
 Ad